-Creating a Custom Endpoint
+Create a Custom Endpoint

-Scriptable custom endpoints enable you to launch arbitrary scripts using the IDM REST URI.
-For information about how custom endpoints are configured, see "Creating Custom Endpoints to Launch Scripts" in the Integrator's Guide.
+Scriptable custom endpoints let you launch arbitrary scripts using the IDM REST URI.
+For information about how custom endpoints are configured, see "Create Custom Endpoints to Launch Scripts" in the Scripting Guide.

 The example endpoint provided in /path/to/openidm/samples/example-configurations/custom-endpoint illustrates the configuration of a custom endpoint, and the structure of custom endpoint scripts.